 Mizzen: shorter boom to keep it out of the way of the wind vane self steering and also the solar panels.
 Fully battened (so that you can use it as a steadying sail without it getting damaged by flapping) and a fat head for more area.
 Two slab reefs – again useful for a steadying sail and as more options for small sails for storm conditions.

 Main: Our new boom is a bit longer.
 So we will get a little more sail area without needing much roach.
 Will be taking advice (and be affected by price) as to whether to go fully battened for longer life but more expensive sail and potential need for much upgraded slides for the track in the main mast.
-3 reefing points so we won’t have a trisail (with choice of either reefed mizzen or 3rd reef in the main we think we can go small enough and have a backup option).
+3 reefing points so we can put off getting at trysail (with choice of either reefed mizzen or 3rd reef in the main we think we can go small enough and have a backup option).
 Will be loose footed.
 We will probably make a stack pack for it (although will keep it as small as possible as the boom is already quite high due to the wheelhouse so we want to minimise extra windage).

-Staysail: Using a removable inner forestay (supported by new runners) we will have a hank on staysail makde of pretty heavy Dacron so that it can be reefed to be a storm jib.
+Staysail: Using a removable inner forestay (supported by new runners) we will have a hank on staysail made of pretty heavy Dacron so that it can be reefed to be a storm jib.

 Yankee Jib: Designed to work well as a typical cutter rig with the staysail.
 This will be around 100% with a relatively high clew (works well with the staysail and keeps it well clear of waves).
 This will be set using a continuous line furler.
 That means it can’t be reefed (partially unrolled).
 It is either all set or all rolled away.
 The continuous line furler has an anti- torsion stay in a pocket on the leading edge of the sail.
 This supports the front of the sail and passes the twist of the furling up the sail.
-Critically it will be set just behind the forestay (like a Solent ring).
+Critically it will be set just behind the forestay (like a Solent rig but without two roller furling sails hoisted all the time).
 However, as it is not the forestay and does not have a structural anti-torsion stay, it can be lowered to the deck while rolled up when not needed.
 When at anchor in storm conditions it massively reduces windage and also surging from side to side if you have no rolled headsails up.
 With a normal roller furling genoa you have to unroll it in order to lower it (impossible and dangerous at anchor in strong winds).
 Plus sails that are not left up last much much longer.
-We might be able to save money initially by using a dyneema line instead of an anti-torsion stay and not having a furler.
+We will be able to save money initially by using a dyneema line instead of an anti-torsion stay and not having a furler.

 Downwind extras: We have two more options for downwind sailing.
 One is a Mizzen Staysail (like an Asymmetric Spinnaker flying from the mizzen mast).
-The second should be good for sailing directly downwind in the fairly strong trade winds.
-That is to add a hank on jib (of appropriate size) to the forestay.
+The second is to add a hank on jib (of appropriate size) to the forestay.
 The yankee jib can then be poled out on one side and the hanked on jib/genoa poled out on the other side.
 This is the classic downwind setup for ocean cruisers.

 So if that is where we want to be.
 Now we just need to get from A to B.